-‘This Is Us’ Producers Finally Address Kate’s Pregnancy Test Mix-Up In Time For 2020 Debut Episode
+'This Is Us' Producers Finally Address Kate's Pregnancy Test Mix-Up In Time For 2021 Premiere

 This Is Us producers have finally addressed Kate's (Chrissy Metz) positive pregnancy result that had viewers of the NBC series scratching their heads following the last episode of the fall season back in November.

 In a flashback scene, a teenaged Kate, in a relationship with her abusive boyfriend Marc (Austin Abrams), was seen in her bathroom with an ovulation predictor package in her hand.
-She was later seen as she looked down at a pregnancy stick to see the results were positive.
-This story unfolded as Kate told her husband, Toby, (Chris Sullivan) a secret no one in her family knew in the episode titled “Honestly.”
+She was later seen looking down at a pregnancy stick to find that the results were positive.
+This story unfolded as Kate told her husband, Toby, (Chris Sullivan) a secret no one in her family knew in the episode titled "Honestly."

 Fans were unsure if the character checked to see if she was ovulating in order to have a baby or if she was assessing if she was indeed pregnant by her unstable boyfriend.